jccrosby/smart-ai-adoption/slides.md

 <div class="bg-[#fff]/70 p-10 rounded-lg text-red-500 text-7xl text-align-center">The Current Landscape</div>

 <!--
+The Current Landscape

-1. Questions:
+1. Questions
-   1. Who here leads a team?
+   1. Who here
+      1. ...leads an entire company or group of many teams?
-   2. How about multiple teams?
+      2. ...leads multiple teams?
-   3. How about the entire group or company?
+      3. ...leads a single team?
-   4. How many of you have said or heard some form of "we need to do something with AI"?
+   2. How many of you have said or heard some form of "we need to do something with AI"?
-2. We're experiencing rapid change due to AI advancements
+2. We're experiencing rapid changes due to AI advancements
    1. Especially around LLMs and generative AI.
-3. There are already lots of experiments using AI tools in many different ways.
+   2. There are already lots of experiments using AI tools in many different ways.
+3. The truth is regardless of the number of teams you're part of or leading, we're all going to have to deal with the changes that AI is bringing.
 4. People and teams may feel overwhelmed by the hype and the sheer volume of advancements, news, and available tools.
 -->

 ---
-layout: default
+layout: center
 ---

 # The Dual Edge: Hype vs. Opportunity